droidgee/win11-all-icons-on-taskbar/README.md

 ## How to remove it?
 Run installer.bat again

+##  EnableAutoTray and explorer shell:::{...} don't work
+It seems that in 24H2 Microsoft completely broke EnableAutoTray in the registry and control panel menu which can be opened using

+    explorer shell:::{05d7b0f4-2121-4eff-bf6b-ed3f69b894d9}

 ## How does it work?
 The installer moves the minified script to your user folder, hides it, and creates a special PowerShell shortcut in the startup folder that runs the script in the background.